-As a kid, I was obsessed with AC/DC, Guns N’ Roses and Jimi Hendrix.
+When I was a kid, I was obsessed with AC/DC, Guns N’ Roses, and Jimi Hendrix.

 Big riffs.
 Wild solos.
 Energy.
 Attitude.